legion-gaming/valheim-modpack/README.md

 # Changelog

+## Release 5.0.1

+This release adds Expand_World as a dependency.

 ## Release 5.0.0

 This release is an overhaul for the new Mistlands update bringing back plugins that weren't working before.